BeZaBel/NeonCat/README.md

 The Zellij config is basically the default one with slight modifications for theme and a couple of keybindings.

+Laptop-config branch contains a battery module for polybar and doesn't include dual monitor setup script for xrandr.

 ### Dependencies

 - [Xrandr](https://xorg.freedesktop.org/)